HardlyDifficult/Tutorials/Chapter3.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-The second collider we added is configured to collide with platforms but not with the character.
-This allows it to prop up the fly guy making it hover above the ground.
+The second collider we added is configured to collide with platforms but not with the character or other entities.
+This allows it to prop up the fly guy, making it hover above the ground.

 We don't want the 'feet' to collide with the character because later in the tutorial we will be adding ladders.
 While the fly guy is on a ladder, the character can walk underneath.
 If the feet could hit the character he may die unexpectedly.

 <hr></details>
 <details><summary>How do you know what size to make the second collider?</summary>

 It does not matter much.
 This second collider's only purpose is to ensure that the fly guy hovers above the ground.
-So in a sense, we only need a single pixel to represent the correct Y position for Unity physics to use.
+So in a sense, we only need a single pixel to represent the correct Y position for Unity physics to use -- represented by the bottom of this circle collider.

 Unity physics by default uses discrete collisions instead of continous.